-- This framework for the allocation of infrastructure capacity on the rail freight corridor ("Corridor Framework") concerns the allocation of pre-arranged paths as defined according to Article 14(3) of Regulation (EU) No 913/2010 ("the Regulation"), and of reserve capacity as defined according to Article 14(5) of the Regulation given to the Corridor One-Stop-Shop ("C-OSS") for freight trains crossing at least one border on a rail freight corridor.
-In this respect it also describes the activities of the C-OSS, of the Management Board and of the Regulatory Bodies. - The scope of application of the Corridor Framework is the railway network defined in the rail freight corridor implementation plan where principal, diversionary and connecting lines are designated.

-The Executive Board may decide to allow specific rules within this framework for capacity allocation for networks which are applying the provisions permitted in accordance with Article 2(6) of Directive 2012/34/EU.
+- 1. This framework for the allocation of infrastructure capacity on the rail freight corridor ("Corridor Framework") concerns the allocation of pre-arranged paths as defined according to Article 14(3) of Regulation (EU) No 913/2010 ("the Regulation"), and of reserve capacity as defined according to Article 14(5) of the Regulation, displayed by the Corridor One-Stop-Shop ("C-OSS") for freight trains crossing at least one border on a rail freight corridor.
+It describes the key activities of the C-OSS and Management Board in this respect, and also identifies the responsibilities of the Regulatory Bodies in accordance with Article 20 of the Regulation. - 2.
+The scope of application of the Corridor Framework is the railway network defined in the rail freight corridor implementation plan where principal, diversionary and connecting lines are designated. - 3.
+The Executive Board may decide to allow specific rules within this Corridor Framework for networks which are applying the provisions permitted in accordance with Article 2(6) of Directive 2012/34/EU.